zwx19961130/DeepCoalMethane-RockMech-Logging/README.md

 # Prediction of Rock Mechanical Parameters in Deep Coal-Bearing Formations

----

 This repository contains the official implementation and dataset for the paper:

-**"Prediction of Rock Mechanical Parameters in Deep Coal-Bearing Formations Using Logging Data and Explainable Machine Learning"**.
+**"Residual Decomposition for Lithotype-Aware Characterization of Rock Mechanical Parameters from Well Logs under Lithological Heterogeneity"**.

 ## 📖 Project Overview